cash2one/VideoTranscoding-Backend/README.md

 3. Now you can import the project on your ide and start SpringBoot Application or develop the project.

-## Next objectives:
+## Next objectives (Release 0.5):
-- [x] Add communication with the web interface and the transcode process.
-- [x] Add a beautiful web interface for the service.
 - [x] Add support for more audio languages and subtitles.
+- [x] Create a full Api Rest for all transcode service.

 The project is my final project of my degree.
-I hope to finish it on May´18.
+I hope to finish it on Jun´18.

 ## Screenshots:
 <p align="center">